The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 and profound connection to the natural world.

-this unassuming shrub, with its lacy white flowers and clusters of dark
+have seen how this unassuming shrub, with its lacy white flowers and clusters

-berries, has provided sustenance and healing across cultures and millennia.
-Its
+of dark berries, has provided sustenance and healing across cultures and

-roots in folklore remind us of a time when humans lived in closer communion
+millennia.
+Its roots in folklore remind us of a time when humans lived in

-recognized its power to soothe fevers, ease coughs, and cleanse the body.
+American shamans recognized its power to soothe fevers, ease coughs, and

 traditions.
 It reveals the complex chemistry within the berry – the potent